A new found love of Newfoundland

 1. Thankfully, in our experience, days like the one we had are fairly few and far between, but are really are much more of a mental than a physical challenge.
 To look out of the window and see low lying cloud and wind whipping the rain in horizontal sheets does mean a fair amount of mental determination is needed before venturing out.
 If you have the right mindset and focus, accept it’s going to be a bit miserable, but relish the challenge, then that’s the first hurdle overcome.

 2. Most importantly, you really do need the right clothing.
 If you’re fairly serious about your walking, you will need to invest in one or two key things to enable you to stay out all day.
 First, a good Gore-Tex waterproof jacket is essential and you may need to spend a bit more on it to ensure it’s both comfortable and practical.
 No jacket is going to keep you 100% dry, but if you are mostly dry and more importantly, warm, you can stay out for hours.
 A cagoule or thinner raincoat just won’t be robust enough.
 Secondly, you will need Gore-Tex waterproof overtrousers (mine weren’t nearly as expensive as jackets can be), but you will be so glad of their wind and rain prevention capabilities.
-I have a pair of Berghaus trousers which are comfortable to wear and work like a dream.
+I have a pair which are comfortable to wear and work like a dream.
 Next is a thick pair of Gore-Tex gauntlet gloves.
 Mine have a soft fleece lining and, whilst they did get sodden, my hands were still warm and relatively dry at the end of six hours.
 Lastly, I would recommend a waterproof rucksack cover.
-They usually come in eye wateringly bright colours, but that’s what you want in the mist and fog, and they really do keep everything super dry.
+They usually come in eye wateringly bright colours, but that’s what you want in the mist and fog, and they really do keep everything in your pack super dry.

 3. Accept that your feet will get wet.
 We had never encountered so much surface water as that day, as well as slippery rocks, slimy mud, swollen becks, raging waterfalls and saturated grass.
 I can tolerate wet feet as long as they don’t get cold, and my boots do leak, so we took a small microfibre towel and spare socks, just in case our feet got really cold, which thankfully they didn’t.
 My boots took five days to dry out though…